Pinafore/qb/README.md

 [Spotify Luigi](https://github.com/spotify/luigi).
 Luigi is a pure python make-like framework for running data pipelines.
 The QANTA pipeline is specified in `qanta/pipeline.py`.
 Below are the pre-requisites that need to be met before running the pipeline and how to run the pipeline itself.
-Eventually any data related targets will be moved to Luigi and leave only compile-like targets in the makefile

 ### Running Batch Mode

-These instructions are a work in progress.
-Generally speaking, you need to start the spark cluster, start luigi, then submit the `AllSummaries` task.
-If it is your first time running it, we suggest you use more intermediate targets from `qanta/pipline.py`
+These steps will guide you through starting Apache Spark, Luigi, and running the pipeline.
+Where marked steps are marked"(Non-AWS)" indicates a step which is unnecessary to do if running qanta from the AWS instance started by Terraform.

-0. Start the spark cluster by navigating into `$SPARK_HOME` and running `sbin/start-all.sh`
+1. Start the spark cluster by navigating into `$SPARK_HOME` and running `sbin/start-all.sh`
-1. Start the Luigi daemon: `luigid --background`
+2. Start the Luigi daemon: `luigid --background` from `/ssd-c/qanta`
-2. Before you can run any of the features, you need to build the guess database: `luigi --module qanta.pipeline CreateGuesses --workers 30` (change 30 to number of concurrent tasks to run at a time).
+3. Before you can run any of the features, you need to build the guess database:
+`luigi --module qanta.pipeline CreateGuesses --workers 1`.
 You can skip ahead to next step if you want (it will also create the guesses, but seeing the guesses will ensure that the deep guesser worked as expected).
-3. Run the pipeline: `luigi --module qanta.pipeline AllSummaries --workers 30`
+4. Run the full pipeline: `luigi --module qanta.pipeline AllSummaries --workers 30`
-4. Observe pipeline progress at [http://hostname:8082](http://hostname:8082)
+5. Observe pipeline progress at [http://hostname:8082](http://hostname:8082)

 To rerun any part of the pipeline it is sufficient to delete the target file generated by the task you wish to rerun.

 ### Running Streaming Mode

+**Warning: This mode is highly experimental**

 Again, Apache Spark needs to be running at the url specified in the environment variable `QB_SPARK_MASTER`.